MauriceDHanisch/ubiquitous-spoon/pocs/compressed-subobject-bounds/README.md

 - **Spurious faults risk**: Forcing exact bounds (e.g., via `setboundsexact`)
   can fault benign programs unless thoroughly validated.
 Achieving correctness
   at scale requires extensive testing.
-- **Prevalent real-world patterns**: Many vulnerable layouts are exactly those
-  that resist automatic fixes (e.g., “metadata + large tail buffer” within a
-  single struct).
-In these cases, surfacing diagnostics is often the safest
-  approach.

----

-## Mitigations

-1. **Allocation-domain padding (heap/stack)**
-   - Compilers/allocators insert spacing so rounded bounds for one allocation do
-     not overlap the next.
-This reduces cross-object risks outside of structs.

-2. **Struct design guidance**
-   - Separate large buffers from metadata (allocate buffers independently).
-   - Use flexible array members or place large arrays last to reduce overlap risk.
-   - Where you control the ABI, add explicit padding and freeze the new layout.

-3. **Diagnostics**
-   - Compiler warnings for imprecise member bounds.
-   - Static analysis (e.g., DWARF/LLVM passes) to flag risky layouts in large
-     codebases such as CheriBSD [3, 4].

-4. **Policy and defaults**
-   - Explore enabling limited subobject bounds by default where safe.
-   - Document that subobject bounds are opportunistic under compression and
-     cannot guarantee exact per-field isolation for large members.

 ---

 ## References